 The African Online Digital Library (AODL) is a portal to multimedia collections about Africa.
 MATRIX, working in cooperation with the African Studies Center at Michigan State University, is partnering with universities and cultural heritage organizations in Africa to build this resource.
 Plans are underway to add digital tools in order to enable scholars to work with and add to these materials.

-Eurodocs gives acces to sources for the History of Europe, including legal and governmental documents, transcriptions, facsimiles and commentaries.
+EuroDocs gives access to sources for the History of Europe, including legal and governmental documents, transcriptions, facsimiles and commentaries.
 The France and the UK sections offer some documents related to their respective colonial history.

-This collection of maps covers much of Palestine’s modern history.
+Palestinian Academic Society for the Study of International Affairs provides access to a collection of maps covering much of Palestine’s modern history.
 While many of these maps represent PASSIA’s own work, others are drawn from secondary sources – as indicated beneath the individual maps.

 The Palestinian Revolution is a platform making available hundreds of primary source materials (in Arabic and English translation) relating to the "Palestinian revolutionary practice and thought" between 1948 and 1982.
 The Cadres section which includes filmed interviews with Palestinian revolutionary cadres is continually updated.

 Shared Heritage is a collaborative effort of the Bibliothèque Nationale de France (BNF) and Middle Eastern heritage/research libraries to digitize textual documents, photographs, maps, etc. covering the Levant including Iraq and Arabia Petrea from 1798 to 1945.

 The United Nations Website includes digital copies of most work documents produced from1993, Security Council, General Assembly, and Economic and Social Council Resolutions from 1946, in addition to reports, agreements and legal instruments, statistics, etc.